-My painted plywood floors are one of the most beautiful, creative, fantastic projects I have ever done.
+My painted plywood floor is one of the most beautiful, creative, fantastic projects I have ever done.
 And the most popular project I have shared here at Lovely Etc. so far.
 (If you missed the post about the floor process, you have got to go check it out immediately!)

 Now that we have lived with them for more than half a year, I figured it was time to share a little update on how they are holding up.